Embedding a Mastery Approach

 Although most children work in mixed ability pairs and groups, differentiation is evident within a variety of forms.
 Differentiation through outcomes, guided practice, scaffolding materials and modelled examples are used across school to ensure appropriate challenge and support are given to children.
 ‘Steps to Success’ stickers also clearly show differentiation, annotating levels of support and outcomes expected and achieved within lessons.

 Children are introduced to a mastery curriculum through a variety of number activities and practical tasks.
-Children work within a maths rich environment, where numbers, vocabulary and resources are clearly labelled for self selection.
+Children work within a maths rich environment, where numbers, vocabulary and resources are clearly labelled for self-selection.
 Each week, carefully planned activities encourage children to use a variety of concrete resources.
 Children are encouraged to experiment with recording and use accurate labelling.
-Shape, space and measure tasks are embedded throughout the Creative Curriculum, identified in role play areas, free choice and lolly stick challenges.
-These are also included through observations and the children’s own recording.
-In the summer term, Reception children are introduced to more formal maths lessons.
+Shape, space and measure tasks are embedded throughout the EYFS curriculum, identified in role play areas, free choice and lolly stick challenges.
+These are evidenced through observations and the children’s own recording.
+In the Summer term, Reception children are introduced to more formal maths lessons.
 These lessons encourage children to record using numerals and number sentences.
-These activities are all supported by concrete resources.
+These activities are all supported by concrete and pictorial resources.

 Key Stage One

-Children have unlimited access to a bank of mathematical manipulatives, available within the working area.
-They are encouraged to explore and investigate a wide range of different representations and methods.
+Children have unlimited access to a bank of mathematical manipulatives, available within the Maths area in each class.
+The children are encouraged to explore and investigate with a wide range of different representations and methods.
 Lessons are introduced within a real world context.
 Children work within mixed ability pairs and groups to explore and discuss lesson content.
 Throughout the lesson, opportunities are given for children to share thinking and model methods.
-Guided practice is used to teach varied pictorial and abstract representations, calculations and problem solving.
+Guided practice is used to teach varied pictorial and abstract representations, calculations and problem solving investigations.
 Children then work independently, in pairs and groups to apply new learning, using modelled methods, key vocabulary and stem sentences.

 Lower Key Stage Two

 Children are familiar with maths areas within the classroom.
-They have unlimited daily access to a maths work station and an additional working washing line.
+They have unlimited daily access to a maths work station and an additional working wall.
 The work station displays all available concrete resources and manipulatives, as well as helpful representation prompts.
-The working washing line is updated daily with modelled examples, key vocabulary and stem sentences.
+The working wall is updated in correspondence with the topic changes with modelled examples, key vocabulary and stem sentences.
 Children can confidently access these areas to support independent learning throughout lessons.
 Children sit in mixed ability pairs and work together to discuss tasks and practical activities.
-Children are given many opportunities to include mathematical talk within lessons, using key vocabulary modelled and stem sentences.
-A ping pong approach is used to maintain pace of lessons, balancing teacher input with child dialogue and investigation.
+Children are given many opportunities to include mathematical talk within lessons, using key vocabulary and stem sentences, which are modelled around the classroom and by the class teacher.
+A ping pong approach is commonly used to maintain pace of lessons, balancing teacher input with child dialogue, tasks and investigations.

 Upper Key Stage Two

 Within the classroom, children have maths resources clearly displayed within drawers, readily available to access when needed.
 There is a working wall, displaying examples of modelled practice and celebrating children’s achievements within maths.
-Whiteboards, including the interactive whiteboard, are used to model representations, calculations and written methods.
+Whiteboards and the classroom TV, are used to model representations, calculations and written methods.
 Children continue to use a CPA approach within lessons, focusing more on abstract elements.
-Children progress to applying knowledge and skills to problem solving and investigations.
-Stem sentences and key vocabulary are still clearly modelled and displayed; children continue to use these confidently throughout lessons and within peer discussions.
-Children work in mixed ability pairs, individually and in groups, to complete tasks and independently access scaffolding resources when needed.
+Children progress to applying their knowledge and skills to problem solving tasks and investigations.
+Stem sentences and key vocabulary are still clearly modelled and displayed and children continue to use these confidently throughout lessons and within peer and teacher discussions.
+Children continue to work in mixed ability pairs, individually and in groups, to complete tasks and independently access scaffolding resources when needed.